 Biotech stays healthy in the summertime

 Even though the Biotech and Life Sciences GIC underperform themselves during the rest of the year, they do stay positive during the summer and easily outperform the S&P 500 by 30 basis points.
 This is again somewhat surprising, as many people think of summer as a risk-off time when in fact it is a good time to stay invested in Biotechnology stocks historically.
 The GIC has done well since the election despite Donald Trump’s considerable rhetoric talking down drug prices (with of course no backup to that).
 It jumped massively the day after the election, as many thought Hillary Clinton would have been tougher on drug companies.
 Recently the index has given some back along with the rest of the market.
-Here are the summer returns for Biotech:1
+Here are the summer returns for Biotech:[1.Past performance is not indicative of future returns.]

 Conclusion: Summer returns aren’t all bad, but sectors matter